awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

 + `master_log_file`
 + `exec_master_log_pos`

 Use the `mysqldump` utility to create a snapshot, which copies the data from Amazon RDS to your local client computer\.
 Then run another utility to load the data into the MySQL instance running external to RDS\.
 Ensure your client computer has enough space to hold the `mysqldump` files from the databases to be replicated\.
 This process can take several hours for very large databases\.
-Follow the directions in [Creating a Dump Snapshot Using mysqldump](http://dev.mysql.com/doc/refman/5.6/en/replication-howto-mysqldump.html)\.
+Follow the directions in [Creating a Data Snapshot Using mysqldump](https://dev.mysql.com/doc/mysql-replication-excerpt/8.0/en/replication-howto-mysqldump.html)\.

 The following example shows how to run `mysqldump` on a client, and then pipe the dump into the `mysql` client utility, which loads the data into the external MySQL instance\.